 Not seeking treatment because you don’t have health insurance is not a reason a jury can never hear about.
 In fact, if you mention the word insurance during a personal injury trial, the judge will probably declare a mistrial because a jury can never hear about insurance.
-Hence you not having health insurance is not a possible explanation at trial for not treating because it is inadmissible evidence.
+Hence, not having health insurance is not a possible explanation at trial because it is inadmissible evidence.

 3. Signing the insurer’s medical authorization form

 It is a big error to sign the insurer’s medical authorization form.
 You will be the insurance company to learn about irrelevant and possibly medical information that is protected, such as mental health information.
 Even worse, if you do not know what information is and is not relevant, once it is disclosed you have waived the privilege you may have had.

 Once privilege is waived, you cannot reverse the damage.
 Even if the information is accidentally released, the privilege is waived.
 This is another common mistake that Personal injury c laments makes.
 Hiring a Personal Injury Lawyer, like Cullotta Law Offices, will prevent you from making this common mistake.